BeaMorenoGarcia/SeddiTest/5. React and styled-components/README.md

 </Mockup>
 ```

-The Mockup component has as props:
+The Mockup component has as output properties:
 - title: is passed to the Title styled-component.
-- show: to control which components are showed in the Body component.
+- show: to control which components are shown in the Body component.

 The Body component has ```{items}``` that it was a while loop to create n elements with the label and the input type checkbox.
 It has an input property ````{...this.propsBody}``` to control which components are showed.